peterirlam/ketoMe-365/README.md

 - I used git to track my files locally and created branches using git switch -c new-branch.
 - I designed a rough paper sketch of the layout of each section so I had a mental model of html elements.
 - I envisioned user goals, what they wanted to accomplish and established consistent design patterns to reinforce UI/UX principles
-- For future projects I intend to explore using Jira for a more formal project magagement experience.
+- For future projects I intend to explore using Jira for a more formal project management experience.

 ## If I Had More Time I Would Change

 Add more branding colors.
 I approached the project using a green branding color, synonymous with health and vitality.
 I used tints and shades of the primary color to provide visual hierarchy for a better user experience.

-However, I feel that the design needs additional brand colors, especially for the pricing section which indicates the 3 tier pricing structure.
+However, I feel that the design needs additional brand colors, especially for the pricing section which indicates the 3-tier pricing structure.
 I will return to this project soon, add css variables for all colors and add a wider range of color palettes.

-## Prerequisits
+## Prerequisites

 Before cloning/forking this project, make sure you have the following tools installed: